 - 1 cup cheddar (or your favorite variety) cheese, shredded

-- If using a Pampered Chef Brownie Pan, NO preparation is needed.
-If using a standard sized muffin tin, place a paper liner into the bottom of each well, or lightly spray wells with non-stick cooking spray.
+- Place a paper liner into the bottom of each well, or lightly spray wells with non-stick cooking spray.

 - In a medium sized frying pan over medium high heat, cook the pork sausage until it has browned and no pink remains; Drain grease and set pork aside to cool.

 - Using kitchen shears or a knife, cut each piece of biscuit dough in half.
 Use your fingers to press a piece of dough evenly across the bottom of each well of the pan.